 At least four hundred years passed between the prophecies of Malachi (430-420 BC) and Matthew’s written account of Jesus’ life (50-60 AD).
-Those years were known as the Biblical Years of Silence because of the lack of historical accounts in the Bible that would have helped enlighten readers about the events during this significant gap in time.
+Those years were known as the Biblical Years of Silence, due to the lack of historical accounts in the Bible that describe the events during this significant gap in time.
 The name itself can be misleading as those years were anything but silent.

 Quickly See 6000 Years of Bible and World History Together

 Unique Circular Format – see more in less space.

 Learn facts that you can’t learn just from reading the Bible

 Attractive design ideal for your home, office, church …

 So, what happened during the four-hundred-year silence between Malachi and Matthew (or more specifically, James who wrote his letter in 44-49 AD)?
 It is not surprising that Judea and the Jews experienced some peaceful years during this four-hundred-year period, but many years in between were wracked with internal strife and invasions.
 Let’s take a look at Israel’s colorful history during the Biblical years of silence.